kfettich-paws/PAWS_Volunteers/README.md

 - *Orientation.Date* = Date of orientation (there's better info in another file)

-2. **service.csv** (records of service for each volunteer)
+2. **service.csv** (records of service for each volunteer) This dataset only covers shifts between March 1, 2017 and March 1, 2018.
+We can expand this dataset in the future.
+In order to limit it to the people for whom we know we have all available records, we should filter out volunteers who had their orientation prior to March 1 2017, because otherwise volunteers who signed up in e.g. 2015 will appear as attending their first shift 3 years later.

 - *ID*
 - *Site* = Site where the volunteer served for that entry; main values are "PAWS Adoption Center - Old City", "Grays Ferry Clinic - GF" and "PAWS Grant Ave.
 Adoption Center/Wellness Clinic", but other values are also possible (e.g. "PAWS off-site events", "Mutt Strut")
 - *Assignment* = Specific duties the volunteer performed for that entry